piyush7uml/poster-mern-prod/Readme.md

-### **What did I learn from this Project?**

- - Redux for State Management
+## **Project Features**

+ - App captures all the basic features of twitter.
  - User Authentication
- - socket.io basics for like and follow operations
- - Image uplaoding
- - Adding date and time for posts
+ - Created user dashboard to add profile image, edit name & reset password.
+ - Implemented features like, who to follow suggestions, search users, showing timeline, liked and bookmarked tweets, also can add image to a tweet.

 ---

-### **Time Duration to Build the Project:-**

-- It took me around 15 days to Build the complete App.
+### **Tech Used**

+- Bootstrap as CSS framework
+- ReactJs as Frontend Javascript Library
+- React Router for Routing Pages
+- Redux for State Management
+- ExpressJs as Backend Serverside Framework.
+- JSON Web Token to create and maintain Token for Authentication
+- Mongoose for Mongo DB as Database

 ---

 ### **App Link**

-- App is live on:- https://poster-ziq3.onrender.com
+- App is live on:- https://poster-ziq3.onrender.com (may take couple of minutes for first load, then its breeze)

 ---